susam/emfy/README.md

     In some type of files, we must use literal tabs.
-For example, in `Makefile`, the syntax of target rules require that the commands under a target are indented by a literal tab character.
+For example, in `Makefile`, the syntax of target rules require that the commands under a target are indented by literal tab characters.
 In such files, Emacs is smart enough to always use literal tabs for indentation regardless of the above variable setting.